mangodairy/minimal-mistakes/_questionaswers/KubernetesPart1.md

 ## Why Kubernetes?

+The reason behind the adoption of Kubernetes is because of the below factors,

-* Speed of deployment		-> Reduces the wait time minimal time delay between developers hand to Production.
+### Speed of deployment

+ Reduces the wait time minimal time delay between developers hand to Production.

-* Quicker upgrade and rollback -> An easy and quick way to upgrade and roll back the application. ( Version changes will not take much time ).
+### Quicker upgrade and rollback

+ An easy and quick way to upgrade and roll back the application. ( Version changes will not take much time ).

+### Quicker recovery

-* Quicker recovery 		-> If the application fails ( I mean in case of any pod failure ), Since Kubernetes deployment has a self-healing option on it, it recreates the failed pod.
+ If the application fails ( I mean in case of any pod failure ), Since Kubernetes deployment has a self-healing option on it, it recreates the failed pod.

 ## Kubernetes Architecture